 By breaking down communication barriers, skilled staff can be easily identified in the global talent pool and moved into different areas of the organization.
 This also creates greater career mobility for highly skilled staff.
 For instance, an employee working for a Swedish company with specialist IT skills might be transferred to fill a vacancy in the company’s French subsidiary – providing he has the right language skills.
 Such ‘local heroes’, who work in a particular subsidiary and are top performers in their field, need to be empowered with communication skills.
 This allows them to be elevated to a level where their knowledge can be leveraged across the entire organization.

-In our recent Speexx Exchange Survey, 49 percent of respondents said that they were ‘e-enabling’ foreign language learning.
+In our 2015 Speexx Exchange Survey, 49 percent of respondents said that they were ‘e-enabling’ foreign language learning.
 More than half were also using e-learning to improve general business and customer service skills.
 Interestingly, 54 percent of those respondents considered their organizations to be multinational and multilingual.
 A further 89 percent believed that “business communication and foreign language skills were critical in determining organizational success”.
 Looking beyond the statistics, it’s clear to see that organizations are starting to understand that open communications will improve commercial success.
 To learn more, check out our free White Paper resources.